dcsouthwick/WebSemantique/README.md

 Visit the webpage at `http://localhost:8000`

+**N.B.**: For persistent storage, the graphDB data is mounted to the docker instance at runtime.
+If the graphDB instance (`http://localhost:7200`) has problems connecting to the database, there is likely permission errors on mounting.
+SElinux has been known to cause this; an easy fix is to disable it is `# setenforce 0`.

 **Running with your own graphDB instance**
 Locate your RDFstore (graphDB connection string) and put it into